Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose a Living Room Sofa

-A sofa that looked perfect online can feel wrong fast: it crowds the room, blocks a doorway, pills under pets, or leaves you fidgeting through a movie.
-This guide helps you match size, comfort, materials, and layout to the way your living room actually works, so you avoid costly returns.
-Reading path: scan the quick conclusions, spot the common mistakes, then follow the step-by-step selection framework.
+A sofa can look perfect online and still feel wrong fast: it crowds the room, blocks a doorway, catches pet hair, or leaves you shifting through a movie.
+This guide walks through size, comfort, materials, and layout so you can match a sofa to how your living room actually works and avoid an expensive return.
+Start with the quick answers, check the common mistakes, then move through the step-by-step framework.

 Quick answers: the fastest way to pick the right living room sofa

-• Fit first: outline the sofa footprint with painter’s tape, then check walking routes and the delivery path (doors, turns, stairs).
+• Fit first: outline the sofa footprint with painter’s tape, then check walking routes and the delivery path.

-• Comfort match: choose seat depth and height so you can sit back with feet supported and without pressure behind your knees.
+• Comfort match: choose seat depth and seat height so you can sit back with your feet supported and without pressure behind your knees.

-• Function choice: pick a straight sofa, sectional, chaise, or sleeper based on how you lounge, host, and clean.
+• Function choice: pick a straight sofa, sectional, chaise, or sleeper-sofa">sleeper based on how you lounge, host, and clean.

-• Durability focus: spend for a sturdy frame and suspension; cushions and covers are the parts that typically wear out.
+• Durability focus: spend for a sturdy frame and suspension; cushions and covers are usually the first parts to wear out.

 • Maintenance reality: choose upholstery and colors you can actually live with—spills, sunlight, pets, and all.